smartprocure/contexture-docs/about/map-of-repos.md

 The Contexture framework comes to life through a list of repositories that individually specialize in some needed layer for our architecture.
+We will be using most (if not all) of these projects in our upcoming pages.
 Let's explore the repos we have so far:

 ## Contexture Core